 Narrow down your list to 3-6 photographers (you’ll always want to have a backup, even if you have a favorite, in case that person is unavailable for your date).
 Peruse their websites and Instagrams to get a feel for their individual personalities.
 You’ll be spending essentially all day with this person on your wedding day – you want to make sure they’re someone you can be friends with!

 Now’s the time to send inquiries and fill out those contact forms.
 Figure out what’s included in their packages.
 How many hours?
 Is an engagement session included?
 A bridal session?
 A second shooter?
 All things to consider and ask.
 It’s fine to ask to see a full gallery so you can get an idea of what the less frequently shared images look like – like their style of family shots, cocktail hour shots and reception shots.
-It’s also OK to request an in-person meeting.
+It’s also OK to request an in-person meeting in choosing a wedding photographer.

 Once you’re ready to sign the dotted line, read your contract very carefully and clarify any questions you have.
 What happens in the event of a reschedule (Coronavirus, anyone?)?
 What happens in the off chance the photographer comes down with something and can’t make it?
 If your wedding requires the photographer to travel, which costs are you responsible for?
 Will you get a print release, or are you required to purchase digitals and/or prints through the photographer?
 Protect yourself and your money as you finalize this decision.